Course 2: Entrepreneurship in healthcare

 "Entrepreneurship in healthcare" is a part of The School of Health Innovation (HIS).
 HIS is a collaborative initiative from University of Oslo, NTNU, and Karolinska Institutet.
 The school is developed in collaboration with Nansen Neuroscience Network.

-2) Mentorship in companies in collaboration with a Norwegian academic institution (General entrepreneurship)
+Mentorship in companies in collaboration with BI (General entrepreneurship)

 You can either bring your own project idea that you believe may be commercialized, or you will be given a project idea from the mentor organization.
 You will use this project idea as the basis for developing a business plan.

-This track requires 5 days of participation in classes in Oslo and approximately 1 full week of mentorship from your business mentor.
+This track requires 4 days of participation in classes in Oslo and mentorship follow up from your business mentor.
 You and your mentor will decide when and where to meet for the mentorship.
+You will have to set aside approximately 1-2 weeks to develop your business plan during the course.

 The exam will have two parts: